 Adaptive

 David is in the Pittsburgh area.
 Life has happened.
-He now knows Tobii and how to speak with only eyes after working on providing support to a person with ALS.
+He now knows Tobii and how to speak with eyes after working on providing support to a person with ALS.
 He now understands more about managing properties, probate in Pennsylvania, accounts receivable, elder care, patient advocacy, and teaching with/without technology. . .
-The last few years of saying “YES” have been an adventure in continuing education.
+The last few years of saying “YES” have been an adventure in continuing education and now have led to only hell-YES!

 Coaching

 This is not David’s first coaching gig.
 He started back in college training the goalkeepers on the St. Vincent Women’s Team.
-After 8 seasons, being bullpen assistant, outfield, first base guide in the Fayette County Baseball League David found soccer again in 2008 helping out U12-14 boys at Plum Area Soccer
+After 8 seasons, as bullpen assistant, left fielder, first base back up in the Fayette County Baseball League–David found soccer again in 2008 helping out U12 boys at Plum Area Soccer.
+He’s teamed up with his college pal Sam at Greensburg Salem in the past and Seton Hill

 Why coach again?